 Pin bar and a bearish candle confirmation

 How does a pin bar emerge?
 It all starts with a continuous trend, i.e. a bullish trend.
-As bulls are losing their grip of the market, the uptrend slows down.
+As bulls are losing their grip on the market, the uptrend slows down.
 This is when a pin bar emerges.
 Its long wicks indicate that bulls and bears are currently balanced.
-Finally, bears start to take over the market and push a price into the opposite direction, forming a downtrend.
-This is exactly what happened on the chart above.
+Finally, bears start to take over the market and push a price in the opposite direction, forming a downtrend.
+This is exactly what happened in the chart above.
 The pin bar emerged right when an uptrend reversed into a downtrend.

 Sometimes, a pin bar may look like an inside bar but it always forms at the top or bottom of a trend and precedes a trend reversal.
 Keep in mind that you need to trade a pin bar and inside bar differently.